renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
     When you close a config migration PR, Renovate ignores it forever.
-    This also means that Renovate won't create a config migration PR in the future.
+    This also means that Renovate will not create a config migration PR in the future.
     If you closed the PR by accident, find the closed PR and re-name the PR title to get a new PR.

 ## configWarningReuseIssue

 Renovate's default behavior is to reuse/reopen a single Config Warning issue in each repository to keep the "noise" down.
-However, for some people this has the downside that the config warning won't be sorted near the top if you view issues by creation date.
+However, for some people this has the downside that the config warning will not be sorted near the top if you view issues by creation date.
 Configure this option to `false` if you prefer Renovate to open a new issue whenever there is a config warning.

 ## constraints